-Special Note: Quartus runs voltage simulations.
+Note: Quartus runs voltage simulations.
 Your simulation will thus match your voltage table (not your truth table).
-When you compare the outputs, you should verify it with the outputs of your voltage table and not your truth table.
+When you compare the outputs, you should verify it with the outputs of your voltage table and NOT your truth table.
 When you see a 0, it is LOW.
 When you see a 1, it is HIGH.
-Please do not get this confused.

-Note: There are better ways to input data then to enter each of the values you want by changing default inputs.
+Note: There are better ways to input data than to enter each of the values you want by changing default inputs.
 See Section F.